 The most common reason for a chirping smoke detector is a low battery condition.
 Batteries can be used as the main power source for some detector designs, and are very often used as a backup.

-Luckily, most fire alarm manufacturers make it easy to change the battery.
+These days, most fire alarm manufacturers make it easy to change the battery.
 For example, many First Alert smoke detectors feature an easy-to-open, swing-out battery tray.
-Kidde smoke detectors often have the battery compartment easily accessible from the front of the unit.
+Kidde smoke detectors also often have the battery compartment easily accessible from the front of the unit.

 Some smoke alarms must be removed from the wall or base plate to access the battery from the back.
 If you’re not able to do this yourself, consult an electrician.